Mid-Carolina Electric chose Synergi Electric

 Best service for members

-Synergi Electric models and analyse power distribution systems in a real world spatial environment in full detail from the substation to the member.
+Synergi Electric models and analyses power distribution systems in a real world spatial environment in full detail from the substation to the member.
 It provides the flexibility to model systems over a 10-year period down to the second on radial, looped and mesh network systems on multiple voltages and configurations.
 The results are enhanced network performance, extended asset life and increased profitability.

 "We load the model with the system's peak usage and can see the effects.
 This allows us to grow certain feeders and anticipate the future growth of the system.
 If we know that a large subdivision or large commercial load is being constructed on our system, we can plan for that future load using Synergi Electric.
 We would add the load information to the line section of the new growth.
 Then we would run analyses to determine the effects that the new load has, not only to the existing feeder, but also how the feeder would react if we grew existing loads,” says Sandifer.

-“Synergi also helps us coordinate studies to proactively keep as many members from losing power through proper sectionalizing and planning during unforeseen anomolies.
+“Synergi also helps us coordinate studies to proactively keep as many members from losing power through proper sectionalizing and planning during unforeseen anomalies.
 We can proactively prepare before the member sees the issue.
 It benefits the members in the end,” he says.
 “We trust the results that we get from Synergi Electric.”

 Contingency analysis allows MCEC to run studies on circuits that back up to each other.
 “If we were to connect two circuits together, by running contingency analysis, we can evaluate if we are exceeding characteristics of equipment and conductor especially during peak usage times,” says Sandifer.